Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 Viori Prices & How to Save

-Next, Viori’s pricing is also complex – but I figured out how to work it to your advantage.
-The prices aren’t shown on the main shopping page.
+Viori’s prices aren’t shown on the main shopping page.
 (You have to click each item to see how much it costs, which is a bit bizarre.)

 The sticker price is $18 each for Viori’s rice shampoo bars.
 Same for the conditioner bars.
-That’s higher than any of the other shampoo bars I’ve tested, but there’s almost no reason you have to pay it.
+That’s higher than most other shampoo bar brands I’ve tested (except for Dip – review coming soon!)
+But their subscription price is lower than others I’ve tested.

-To save you time, I did a bunch of clicking for you – and realized there are lots of ways to save money on Viori products:
+But to save you time, I did a bunch of clicking around – and found the best ways to save money on Viori products:

-• Product bundles: Like the shampoo and conditioner set, but with lots of combinations, these are good options for stocking up, or breaking up into affordable gifts.
+- Product bundles: Viori offers lots of combinations, which are good for stocking up, or breaking up into affordable gifts – but not as good as their subscription price.
 (A few examples below.)

-Meanwhile, The Tradition Bundle also has all 8 bars, plus one of their bamboo bar holders.
-(A very fancy, elegantly plastic-free alternative to a soap dish, which only costs an extra $2 in this set, instead of the normal $10.
-Gifts for three people, plus a set for yourself with the bar holder?)
+- The Tradition Bundle (10% off) – This also has all 8 bars, plus one of their bamboo bar holders.
+(An elegantly plastic-free alternative to a soap dish.)
+Gifts for three people, plus a set for yourself with the bar holder?

-For one single, bigger gift, the Ritual Bundle has a shampoo and conditioner set, plus a body wash bar, bamboo bar holder, bamboo comb, and dry shampoo to use between washes.
+- Ritual Bundle (21% off) – For a single, bigger gift, the this bundle has a shampoo and conditioner set, plus a body wash bar, bamboo bar holder, bamboo comb, and dry shampoo to use between washes.

 [Related: Here’s another of my favorite uses of bamboo to avoid cutting down forests.]